WK-EE/WK-EE/README.md

-- 👋 Hi, I’m @WK-EE
+- 👋 Hi, I’m Wael
-- 👀 I’m interested in data science and machine learning
+- 👀 I’m interested in data science, visual analytics, and machine learning
-- 🌱 I’m currently pursuing my master's in data science at Johns Hopkins University
+- 🌱 I’m currently pursuing my master's in Data Science at Johns Hopkins University
 - 💞️ I’m looking to collaborate on innovative data science, ML, or AI projects
 - 📫 How to reach me wael.wka11@gmail.com